"What do others think?": Task-Oriented Conversational Modeling with Subjective Knowledge: Experiments on Sub-Tasks

 \textbf{Results}\quad

-As shown in Table \ref{tab:rg_results}, machine-generated response is significantly better than the extractive response.
-Encoder-decoder models achieve better performance on all automatic measures compared with GPT-based models, indicating that they are more beneficial for this task.
-They also tend to generate longer responses.
-There is no apparent difference in automatic measures when comparing BART and T5.
-BART$_\text{ABSA}$ achieves the best performance on BertScore while T5$_\text{ABSA}$ achieves the best score on BLEU and ROUGE.
+As presented in Table \ref{tab:rg_results}, machine-generated responses significantly outperform the extractive responses.
+Encoder-decoder models achieve better performance across all automatic measures compared to GPT-based models, indicating that they are more suitable for this task. \sgella{I think this claim would look different if we train models on FAQ test on reviews.
+I remember initial experiments showed that GPT based models were doing better than BART/T5 in those cases.} They also tend to generate longer responses.
+There is no clear difference in automatic measures when comparing BART and T5.
+For ABSA-enhanced models, BART$_\text{ABSA}$ achieves the best performance on BertScore, while T5$_\text{ABSA}$ achieves the best score on BLEU and ROUGE.

-\textbf{Human Evaluation}\quad While automatic measures are not always reliable, we also conduct a human evaluation on AMT to better access the quality of the response.
-We use the same group of workers as in the data collection.
+\textbf{Human Evaluation}\quad To obtain a more reliable assessment of response quality, we also conduct a human evaluation on AMT.
+We use the same group of workers involved in the data collection process.
 During the evaluation, we show the dialogue context, the oracle knowledge snippets, and all responses (both the reference and the generated responses) to the workers.
-We sample 240 instances from the test set for evaluation.
-For each instance, we ask three independent workers to compare the responses according to Appropriateness, Aspect Accuracy, and Sentiment Accuracy.
-We use the average score over all instances and workers of a system as the system-level score.
-More details can be found in Appendix \ref{app:human_eval}.
+We randomly sample 240 instances from the test set for evaluation.
+For each instance, we ask three independent workers to compare the responses based on three measures: \begin{itemize}\itemsep0em \item Appropriateness: whether the response is fluent and naturally connected to the dialogue context. \item Aspect Accuracy: whether the response provides relevant and useful information to the aspect that the user queried. \item Sentiment Accuracy: whether the sentiment proportion provided by the response is consistent with that of the subjective knowledge. \end{itemize}

+For sentiment accuracy, we first ask workers to annotate the sentiment label of each knowledge snippet, and then evaluate each response.
+All three measures are evaluated using a 5-Point Likert scale.
+The system-level score is computed as the average score over all instances and workers for each system.
+The compensation for workers was set at \$0.25 for the tasks of appropriateness and aspect accuracy, and \$0.4 for the task of sentiment accuracy.
+The average hourly pay for the crowd workers was \$15.25/hr, \$14.40/hr, and \$14.85/hr for each evaluation task, exceeding the local living minimum wage.